 When the caregiver is frightened or frightening, the child is left to deal on her own with overpowering emotions.
-Such conditions, especially when they are chronic, can lead to later difficulties connecting with love objects as well as problems with emotional regulation—and the capacity for emotional regulation is likely one of the best inoculations against developing a mental disorder.
+Such conditions, especially when chronic, can lead to later difficulties connecting with ‘love objects’ as well as problems with emotional regulation — and having the capacity to emotionally regulate is one of the best ways to protect against developing a mental disorder.

 But as Dr. Fisher pointed out, childhood abuse is not a necessary precursor for a disorganized/disoriented attachment style.
 Caregivers with PTSD or substance abuse issues can have the same impact on a child’s budding attachment style as violence in the home.
 Consider these characteristics of a “frightened” caregiver: